mort3za/perscal/README.md

 ## Usage

-The tool provides several options for converting between the calendars.
 You can use the `--help` option to see the available options:

 `perscal --help`